danger/peril/README.md

 - [source/danger/danger_runner.ts](source/danger/danger_runner.ts) - Coordinating running the Dangerfiles
 - [source/runner/run.ts](source/runner/run.ts) - Run the Dangerfile in a sandbox

-This is an _reasonably tested_ project, there's a lot in places where the code isn't going to change much now so they're slowly getting covered.
+This is a _reasonably tested_ project, there's a lot in places where the code isn't going to change much now so they're slowly getting covered.

 ### Docs